gaseri/website/docs/en/tutorials/gromacs/6-tpi/index.md

 # GROMACS Tutorial 6 -- Excess Chemical Potential of Methane using Test Particle Insertion

-In this tutorial we'll be using test particle insertion (TPI) to calculate the excess chemical potential of methane solvation in water.
+In this tutorial, we'll be using test particle insertion (TPI) to calculate the excess chemical potential of methane solvation in water.
 Most users are unaware that GROMACS has a built-in method for running TPI.
 This tutorial will not be a comprehensive discussion on the statistical mechanics of TPI, but will address issues when needed.
 The user is encouraged to seek out scientific resources regarding this method.

-TPI involves perturbing some state to some other, very similar state.
-We will be taking bulk water and insertng a methane particle and measuring the potential energy change from this.
+TPI involves perturbing some states to some other, very similar states.
+We will be taking bulk water and inserting a methane particle and measuring the potential energy change from this.
 There is a statistical mechanical relationship between this change in potential energy and the excess chemical potential.
 For us, state A is the bulk water system, and state B is the water